himanshu3997/smart-street-light/README.md

 * micro USB cable
 * LED's
 * IR sensors
-* LDR
+* LDR sensors
-sensors.
 Also the data of sensors will be displayed on a Thingspeak server by using API so that the amount of energy consumed can be regulated.

 * [Thingspeak server link](https://thingspeak.com/channels/1256374)